2400/git-lab/README.md

     * Go to the new repo's directory and issue the ```ls -a``` command.
 Record the output as **```Answer 13```**.
     * The file ```.gitignore``` has a list of files that ```git``` will ignore when pushing the repo.
 For example, it ignores executable files.

-15. Lets create a C++ program and update the online master branch.
+15. (35 points) Lets create a C++ program and update the online master branch.

     * In your editor, create the file ```git-lab-program.cc```.
     * Copy the following code into it